Don't let other people control your mood: reacting vs. responding

 How do you avoid getting lost in thoughts and emotions?
 How do you keep from dwelling on situations, and letting them affect you long after they happen?
 How do you just "let go" and move on?

 You do so by strengthening awareness of thoughts, emotions, and urges as they start to arise.
-This process is known as mindfulness* - it comes from developing the skill of observing your mind and its activity without getting caught up in it.
-This skill is developed through the exercise of meditating.
+This process is known as mindfulness - it comes from developing the skill of observing your mind and its activity without getting caught up in it.
+How do you develop this skill?
+Through the dedicated exercise of meditating.

 Between the stimulus and the response there is a space, and in this space lies our power and freedom.

 It isn't a transformation that happens instantly - as mentioned above, you are reversing a lifetime of conditioning.
 And, it requires effort on your part.
 If you put forth that effort, however, the results can be life-changing.

-In addition to helping you respond instead of react, mindfulness and meditation address the struggles we all face on a daily basis:
+In addition to helping you respond instead of react, mindfulness and meditation address the struggles we all deal with every day: